cilium/tetragon/contrib/upgrade-notes/latest.md

   directory containing the socket passed to `tetragon.cri.socketHostPath`.
 * `tetragon.gops.enabled` now defaults to `false`.
 To re-enable the gops debug interface, set `--set tetragon.gops.enabled=true` at install or upgrade time.
+* `exportDirectory` default value has been updated to `/var/log/tetragon` from `/var/run/cilium/tetragon/` to avoid writing to tmpfs.

 ### TracingPolicy (k8s CRD)